biomejs/website/src/content/docs/blog/biome-v2-0-beta.md

 This is about to change.
 With Biome 2.0, we're introducing a first version of the [`noFloatingPromises`](https://next.biomejs.dev/linter/rules/no-floating-promises) rule, one of the most-requested rules that relies on type information.
 In fairness, we should not consider it more than a proof-of-concept right now, because there are some notable limitations to its capabilities:

 * It doesn't understand complex types yet.
-* It cannot yet do type inference yet.
+* It cannot do type inference yet.
 * It can currently only analyse types that occur in the same file.

 Still, its capabilities are sufficient to catch some of the low-hanging fruit.
 Consider this small snippet: